How Much Do Data Scientists Make?

 Source: U.S. Bureau of Labor Statistics

-Notice how high cost of living areas, balanced against their high salaries, means that areas like San Francisco and New York go further than lower or more median areas such as Detroit or Atlanta.
-Though this doesn't mean you cannot live in those HCOL areas, it does mean it may be harder to maintain a higher lifestyle quality.
+This doesn't mean you cannot live in the HCOL areas, but it may be harder to maintain a higher lifestyle quality.
 Keep these factors in mind as you consider where you would want to move for work.